About play and cognitive development for school-age children

 Starting school gives your child lots to think about.
 There are new rules, routines and more formal learning styles that are different from those at home.
 This can be tiring and confusing at first.
-Your child might need time and lots of love and support to adjust.
+Your child might need time, encouragement and support to adjust.

 Many schools have programs to help children prepare for this transition.
-You can also talk with your child’s teacher if you have concerns or want ideas for supporting your child through this change in her life.
+You can also talk with your child’s teacher if you have concerns or want ideas for supporting your child through this change.

 Play ideas for cognitive development in school-age children

-You can help stimulate your child’s excitement about learning and extend her thinking by finding out about your child’s interests.
+You can stimulate your child’s excitement about learning by finding out about your child’s interests.
 For example, if your child is fascinated by sea urchins, you could visit the local library together and find books on the subject, or visit the beach to search for sea urchins.
-Encourage your child to share what she’s learning with you.
+Encourage your child to share new ideas and learning with you.

 It’s a good idea to let your child take the lead with play when you can, because children learn best when they’re interested in an activity.
 This way, you can use your child’s interests to help your child learn something new through play.
 Your child will generally let you know if they need help, so try not to jump in with solutions too early.

 If your child seems to be having trouble learning at school or isn’t working at a similar level to peers, it might be a good idea to talk with your GP or your child’s teacher.